Have you been thinking about taking your dream holiday?

 A holiday budget won’t be much good if you don’t know what it costs you (and your significant others) to live each week.

-The two budgets need to compliment each other and work together.
+The two budgets need to complement each other and work together.
 Work those spreadsheets!

 Don’t get obsessed with exchange rates